Get Your Free Warehouse Lighting Design Plan

 A warehouse lighting design uses sophisticated lighting design software to model warehouse spaces.
 It calculates the number of fixtures, fixture locations and spacing, light levels on the floor or a work plane, and light balance.
 The latter is just as important as light levels.
 Creating a lighting solution that is not only bright but balanced is the difference between noticing how good the light is and how bad it is.

-What Is a Warehouse Lighting Design Calculator?
+What Is a Warehouse Lighting Design Calculation?

 What’s the Difference Between a Warehouse Lighting Design Calculator and a Warehouse Lighting Plan?